 Moleskine Foundation launches a call for international creative talents to participate in its itinerant educational format AtWork.
-We have planned 4 AtWork workshops in 2018 that will be united under the same topic: “I had a dream”.
-100 participants, 100 dreams, 100 projects.
+AtWork Tour 2019 titled “Where is South?” is kicking off in New York city and will travel to 3 different continents involving 150 participants in 6 different countries.
 Click here to find out all the details and apply!

 What is AtWork?